dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 ## Add HTTP/2 WebSockets support for existing controllers

-.NET 7 introduced Websockets over HTTP/2 support for Kestrel, the SignalR JavaScript client, and SignalR with Blazor WebAssembly.
+.NET 7 introduced WebSockets over HTTP/2 support for Kestrel, the SignalR JavaScript client, and SignalR with Blazor WebAssembly.
 HTTP/2 WebSockets use CONNECT requests rather than GET.
 If you previously used `[HttpGet("/path")]` on your controller action method for Websocket requests, update it to use `[Route("/path")]` instead.

 [!code-csharp[](~/fundamentals/websockets/samples/8.x/WebSocketsSample/Controllers/WebSocketController.cs?name=snippet_Controller_Connect&highlight=3)]